 Cons

 We’ve been wearing the Columbia Steens Mountain 2.0 (men’s) and Benton Springs (women’s) jackets for decades and love their classic style and affordable price tag.
-These fleeces are reliable, comfortable, and warm, plus they come in a ton of sizes and color choices, so it’s easy to find one that suits you.
+These fleeces are reliable, comfortable, and warm, and they come in a ton of sizes and colors, so it’s easy to find one that suits you.
 The Steens Mountain/Benton Springs jackets aren’t quite as packable or performance-oriented as some, but they’re still excellent for work, car camping, day trips, and everyday wear.
-We’ve also used them for cold-weather backcountry trips with success.
-Look no further if you’re looking for a great all-around fleece jacket that won’t break the bank.
+We’ve also used them successfully for cold-weather backcountry trips.
+It’s a great all-around fleece jacket that won’t break the bank; we’ve had our original for over 10 years.

-The Columbia Steens Mountain Full Zip 2.0 Fleece Jacket scored well in the comfort category, thanks to the ultra-soft 100% polyester MTR filament fleece that makes up this jacket.
+The Columbia Steens Mountain Full Zip 2.0 Fleece Jacket scored well in the comfort category, thanks to the ultra-soft 100% polyester MTR-filament fleece.
 It is considered a classic fit fleece that is true to size, so it is not too tight or restrictive.
-The design includes a collared neck and zippered closure, that keeps you warm and comfortable.
-We enjoyed testing this in the mountains or trail but found it equally enjoyable to wear around town too.
+The design includes a collared neck and zippered closure, which keeps you warm and comfortable.
+We enjoyed testing this in the mountains or on the trail, but found it equally enjoyable to wear around town too.

 Product Comparison Table